IamLRBA/IamLRBA/README.md

 Hello, **LRBA** Here!
 ![4](https://github.com/user-attachments/assets/e3bc621b-1e70-46ee-ad74-48840fb90541)
-An autodidact programmer continuously honing skills across various programming languages, frameworks, and tools.
+An autodidact programmer continuously honing my skills across various programming languages, frameworks, and tools.
 I thrive on collaborations and working on innovative projects that push the boundaries of creativity and technology.

 Whilst embracing self-learning in development, I stumbled across Open Source Software where I have been actively contributing and growing.
 My journey has been driven by a strong desire to expand my knowledge, solve real-world problems, and make meaningful contributions to tech. community.